tiipotto/tii/README.md

      * Supports Timeouts
      * Supports Closing the connection or Re-Synchronizing the connection

-The biggest difference from other HTTP Frameworks is that Humpty does not bind a socket for you or accept connections.
+The biggest difference from other HTTP Frameworks is that Tii does not bind a socket for you or accept connections.
-The entrypoint to a `HumptyServer` is the fn `handle_connection` which accepts an arbitrary Raw Connection and will process it.
+The entrypoint to a `TiiServer` is the fn `handle_connection` which accepts an arbitrary Raw Connection and will process it.
 All requests on that connection (if keep alive is enabled and supported this may be multiple) will be processed completely in the caller thread.
-Humpty itself will NOT spawn any threads or otherwise move the processing to another thread.
+Tii itself will NOT spawn any threads or otherwise move the processing to another thread.
-A typical use of Humpty would call `TcpListen::accept` and move the resulting `TcpStream` into a pooled Thread where `HumptyServer::handle_connection` is called.
+A typical use of Tii would call `TcpListen::accept` and move the resulting `TcpStream` into a pooled Thread where `TiiServer::handle_connection` is called.
-HumptyServer::handle_connection does not require `HumptyServer` to be mut and can therefore be called on an `Arc` of `HumptyServer` by multiple Threads concurrently.
+TiiServer::handle_connection does not require `TiiServer` to be mut and can therefore be called on an `Arc` of `TiiServer` by multiple Threads concurrently.
 It's up to the user of the library to decide what thread pool implementation (if any) to use.
 A naive implementation can also just use `thread::spawn` instead of relying on a third party or self built thread pool.